Codecademy/docs/content/rust/concepts/operators.md

     println!("NOT: {}", !is_sunny);
 }

-Bitwise Operators
+4. Bitwise Operators
-Bitwise operators manipulate individual bits of integers.
+ A bitwise operation operates on a bit string, a bit array or a binary numeral at the level of its individual bits.
 They are particularly useful in low-level programming.
-Here's an example:
+Example:

 rust
-Copy code
 fn main() {
     let a = 0b1100;
     let b = 0b1010;